TuxVinyards/qqX/README.md

 - Use the Github **code/clone** button for the very latest tweaks & bug fixes (if needed).

+@ 08/jan tweak the smartcard fix & the gl reporting (apologies) Use Clone.

 ### quickemu quickget X terminal project

 - Full process & version controlled wrapping of both Quickemu & Quickget